-1 The Board of Governors of The University of North Carolina, the State Board 2 of Community Colleges, and the Department of Public Education shall plan a system to 3 provide a better flow of information among the public schools, The University of North 4 Carolina, and the Community Colleges.
-This information shall include: 5 (1) The number of high school graduates who apply to, are admitted to, 6 and enroll in university institutions or in community colleges; 0 7 8 (2) The performance of high school graduates in their first year of college 8 9 attendance, as measured by such things as the need for remedial 9 10 coursework at various schools, performance in standard freshmen 10 courses, and the continued enrollment of the student in a subsequent year (retention); 11 12 (3) The provision of information from the public schools to colleges in automated format on transcripts of applicants and other information 13 14 which would be helpful in the admissions process; 14 15 16 (4) Consistent, uniform course information from the public schools to the university system and community colleges, including course code, 10 name, description, units earned toward graduation, and credits earned 17 for admission through the university system; and 19 (5) Reporting of students who attend college in the community college 20 system, The University of North Carolina system, and private and 20 independent colleges and universities in North Carolina.
+1 The Board of Governors of The University of North Carolina, the State Board 2 of Community Colleges, and the Department of Public Education shall plan a system to 2 provide a better flow of information among the public schools, The University of North 4 Carolina, and the Community Colleges.
+This information shall include: 5 (1) The number of high school graduates who apply to, are admitted to, 6 and enroll in university institutions or in community colleges; 7 (2) The performance of high school graduates in their first year of college 8 attendance, as measured by such things as the need for remedial 9 coursework at various schools, performance in standard freshmen 10 courses, and the continued enrollment of the student in a subsequent 11 year (retention); 12 (3) The provision of information from the public schools to colleges in 13 automated format on transcripts of applicants and other information 14 which would be helpful in the admissions process; 15 (4) Consistent, uniform course information from the public schools to the 16 university system and community colleges, including course code, 17 name, description, units earned toward graduation, and credits earned 18 for admission through the university system; and 19 (5) Reporting of students who attend college in the community college 20 system, The University of North Carolina system, and private and 21 independent colleges and universities in North Carolina.
 22 A joint report on these efforts, including progress to date and a schedule for 23 full implementation, shall be made to the Joint Legislative Commission on 24 Governmental Operations by January 15, 1990, and to the General Assembly by March 25 31, 1990.
-26 27 PART IX.--DEPARTMENT OF ADMINISTRATION 28 29 30 Requested by: Representatives Easterling, Michaux 31 MAINTENANCE CONTRACTS COST CONTROL 32 Sec.
+26 27 PART IX.--DEPARTMENT OF ADMINISTRATION 28 29 Deguasted by Degracentatives Festerline Michaux 30 Requested by: Representatives Easterling, Michaux 31 MAINTENANCE CONTRACTS COST CONTROL 32 Sec.
 35. (a) Each executive agency and university is strongly encouraged to 33 eliminate maintenance contracts on word processors, personal computers and terminals.
 34 Each executive agency and university will report to the Fiscal Research Division by 35 April 30, 1990, the number of contracts eliminated and the net savings.
 36 (b) Each executive agency and university shall keep copies of all current 37 (active) maintenance contracts at a central office.
-38 Each executive agency and university will provide the Office of State Budget 39 and the Fiscal Research Division with a list of these maintenance contracts by 40 December 30, 1989.
-The list will include the contract number (or identifier), vendor 41 name, number and description of items under contract, and the annual cost of the 42 contract.
+38 Each executive agency and university will provide the Office of State Budget and the Figuel Research Division with a list of these maintenance contracts by 39 40 and the Fiscal Research Division with a list of these maintenance contracts by December 30, 1980.
+The list will include the contract number (or identifier) vendor 40 41 December 30, 1989.
+The list will include the contract number (or identifier), vendor name, number and description of items under contract, and the annual cost of the 41 42 contract.
 This list shall be updated each year as of December 30.
-43 44 whether or not done under maintenance in order to determine the repair history of 43 44 (c) Each executive agency or university shall keep a central record of repairs whether or not done under maintenance in order to determine the repair history of
+42 43 (c) Each executive agency or university shall keep a central record of repairs 43 44 whether or not done under maintenance in order to determine the repair history of whether of not done under mannenance in order to determine the repair history of